mongolab/mongolab-openshift-quickstart/README.md

 ###Step 3.
 Configure environment variables on the app gear###
 The example code uses ```mongodb://localhost:27017/test``` when the MONGOLAB_URI environment variable is not available.
 This is sufficient for testing locally with your own mongodb, but not for production.

-If you prefer, you can store the URI value you obtained in Step 2 in your code.
-However, we find that configuring this value outside of the code (and not storing it in a repository) allows for maximum security and flexibility.
+**Note:** We find that configuring this value outside of the code (and not storing it in a repository) allows for maximum security and flexibility.
+However, there are repository-driven alternatives for configuring this environment variable that may meet your requirements.
+See [how to create and use environment variables on the server](https://openshift.redhat.com/community/kb/kb-e1072-how-to-create-and-use-environment-variables-on-the-server) for more information.

+To configure your environment variable without placing credentials in a repository:

 1. Login to [http://openshift.redhat.com](http://openshift.redhat.com/)
 1. Click **My Apps**.